Luisirk/blog-books/README.md

 How is it build?

 In public file you can find all the static files, in this situation there are all the jpg from the books.

+In [ID] each of the static routes is generated.